 Following sexual violence, women with disabilities in Nigeria face additional barriers to accessing justice and support services.
-Women generally in Nigeria who experience gender-based violence are likely to have their stories doubted, and this is particularly the case for women with disabilities because they are considered unattractive or asexual, and the caregivers who are often the perpetrators of violence are considered "saints."80 Women with disabilities are also more likely to lack knowledge about the procedures for reporting violence or feel shame or fear that no on will believe them.81 When women with disabilities are not accessible, as they are not located in physically accessible environments and do not provide sign language interpretation or information in Braille or easy-to-read formats.82
+Nigerian women who experience gender-based violence are likely to have their stories doubted, and this is particularly the case for women with disabilities because they are considered unattractive or asexual and the caregivers who are often the perpetrators of violence are considered "saints."
+Women with disabilities are also more likely to lack knowledge about the procedures for reporting violence or feel shame or fear that no on will believe them.
+When women with disabilities are able to report violence, they find that services for victims of violence are not accessible, as they are not located in physically accessible environments and do not provide sign language interpretation or information in Braille or easy-to-read formats.

 The adoption of the Violence against Persons (Prohibition) Act, 2015, is a step in the right direction towards ensuring that women and girls, including women with disabilities, are free from violence.
-Although the Act does not provide specific protections from violence for women with disabilities, it contains prohibitions on many of the forms of violence that women with disabilities uniquely or disproportionately experience (for instance, abandonment, forced isolation, and economic abuse).83 The Act, however, still excludes some forms of violence that women with disabilities experience, including forced or coerced sterilization, contraception, and abortion as well as taking away mobility aids and medicines.84 There are also no provisions in the Act requiring that courts, police officers, and service providers ensure reasonable accommodations for women with disabilities-including sign language interpretation, accommodations in providing witness statements and testimony, and information available in accessible formats-when women with disabilities report and seek justice for violence committed against them.
+Although the Act does not provide specific protections from violence for women with disabilities, it contains prohibitions on many of the forms of violence that women with disabilities uniquely or disproportionately experience (for instance, abandonment, forced isolation, and economic abuse).
+69 The Act, however, still excludes some forms of violence that women with disabilities experience, including forced or coerced reproductive health procedures, as well as taking away mobility aids and medicines.
+70 There are also no provisions in the Act requiring that courts, police officers, and service providers ensure reasonable accommodations for women with disabilities-including sign language interpretation, accommodations in providing witness statements and testimony, and information available in accessible formats-when women with disabilities report and seek justice for violence committed against them.